 As you prepare your course content, consider using one of our streaming video platforms.
 If you need help locating films on a topic or navigating the vendor's sites, please send an email to firstname.lastname@example.org.

 AVON (Academic Video Online): A subscription service that allows for immediate viewing of all films in its collection.
-Academic Video Online features documentaries, films, demonstrations and more spanning the widest range of subject areas including anthropology, business, counseling, film, health, history, music, and more.
+Academic Video Online features more than 60,000 documentaries, major feature films, demonstrations, and more spanning the widest range of subject areas including anthropology, business, counseling, film, health, history, music, and more.
 AVON easily allows you to copy a permalink or embed code for each of its films.

 Films on Demand - Business and Economics: A subscription service that allows for immediate viewing of all films in its collection.
 This collection features nearly 2,000 videos on topics of business education, technology, economics, ethics, law, finance, marketing, and management.
 The videos are from producers including ABCNews, PBS, TED, Frontline, and the History Channel.
 Films on Demand easily allows you to copy a permalink or embed code for each of its films.

-Kanopy Streaming Video: This streaming video service requires faculty to request films that the library does not currently have a license for.
+Kanopy Streaming Video: This streaming video service requires faculty to request films for a 1-year rental license.
 This can be done directly on the Kanopy website.
-Kanopy includes videos sourced from leading producers around the world including BBC, PBS, A&E, and the Criterion Collection.
+In addition to requesting films, you can find films that have already been licensed are browsable at this link Kanopy includes videos sourced from leading producers around the world including BBC, PBS, A&E, and the Criterion Collection.
 Kanopy easily allows you to copy a permalink or embed code for each of its films.

 Prendismo: A subscription service that allows for immediate viewing of all films in its collection.
 Offers video clips from experts broken into 200 topics, specifically focused on business, leadership, and entrepreneurship.